J0rsa Home Assistant Apps

 Generated Configuration Includes

-• HTTP Proxy: Configurable port (default: 8080)
+• HTTP Proxy: Configurable port (default: 8080), can be disabled

 • Direct Routing: Private IP ranges bypass proxy